Important syllabus clarifications and elaborations are included below under Addendum (No updates yet!).

 A word about grading and Canavs.
 Points assigned for specific assignments as displayed by Canvas are to be trusted and considered the official course record.
 However, Canvas attempts to project point totals during the semester.
 These projections are problematic and students are asked avoid reading too much into these projections: they are in no way binding and at times out-and-out misleading.

-Midterm and Finals: Make-up exams are only given for extraordinary circumstances (e.g., illness, family emergency) with appropriate documentation.
-Students must consult with the instructor as soon as possible, preferably before the start of the exam.
-Course examination dates are listed in the syllabus; be aware of them and plan accordingly.
+Quizzes: Make-up lab quizzes or other similar components are only given for extraordinary circumstances (e.g., illness, family emergency) with appropriate documentation.
+Students must consult with the instructor as soon as possible, preferably in advance.
+Course lab quiz dates are listed in the syllabus; be aware of them and plan accordingly.
+All excused absences require documentation from the appropriate University office.

-The midterms and final exam will be administered electronically using CANVAS.
+The lab quizzes will be done in lab on lab computers.
 They will be conducted in the alloted thursday recitation time.
-Details will be made available in advance of the exams.
-The exams will be proctored and will be given during the designated times.
+These quizzes may consist of a pre-assignment (to be completed by students before the quiz and brought to the quiz).
+Details will be made available in advance of the lab quizzes.
+The quizzes will be proctored and will be given during the designated times.
 They will not be available outside these times and places.
-While no change to the midterm dates is anticipated, the instructor reserves the right to change these dates with a weeks notice.
+While no change to the lab quiz dates is anticipated, the instructor reserves the right to change these dates with a weeks notice.
+You may bring printed materials to reference during lab quizzes.
+You may reference any website that is publically available (i.e. does not require a login) You may not post questions to any websites to receive personalized answers.
+The ONLY exception is you may use this course's zyBook.

 Lectures in this course are about communication and interaction; all students taking this course are expected to participate actively.
 Participation, at a minimum, includes asking and responding to questions.
-Students will also be asked to contribute to online notes that accompany each lecture.
-Contribution to the online notes will be counted as a portion of the lecture participation grade.
 Students are welcome to use laptops or tablets during lecture so long as they do so in ways that are directly in the service of the course.
 Should the instructor become aware of a student using a device in a manner that is off-topic and distracting the instructor will ask that student to stop.

 There are no specific points assigned for lecture attendance.
 Generally, the fact that students who actively participate in lecture earn more points through the work in the course is sufficient motivation.
-Attendance at the weekly Tuesday recitation and certain Thursday recitations is required and points will be awarded for attendance.
-Excercises introduced in recitation and the completed as homework will generally be graded.
+Attendance at the weekly Tuesday recitation and Thursday recitations is required and points will be awarded for attendance.

 All students are expected to conduct themselves professionally.
 We (the instructors and GTAs) assume you are familiar with the policies in the student information sheet for the department.
 Additionally, you are computing professionals, albeit perhaps just starting.
 You should be familiar with the code of conduct for the primary professional society, ACM.
 You can read the ACM Code of Conduct HERE.